The Indian National Congress was formed when 72 delegates from all the presidencies and provinces of India met at Bombay from 28 to 30 December 1885.

 From this inception, the Congress stood for the unity of the people, irrespective of religion and other differences.
 The decision to hold this session at a different place every year also had the same objective.
 Stressing this Badruddin Tyabji, who was the president of the Madras session in 1887, said in his address that this congress is composed of the representatives, not of any one class, or community of India, or of one part of India, but of all the different communities of India.

 This period also saw the beginning of the participation of women in the sessions of Congress.
-The Congress sessions became increasingly important in the political life of the country.
+The Indian National Congress sessions became increasingly important in the political life of the country.